 Behind the scenes at the Capitol, in private meetings and hushed conversations, Colorado lawmakers are talking about how to find a legislative unicorn: a bipartisan deal to find more money for transportation.

-The negotiations started an impasse, only adding to the frustration felt by the advocates behind three failed prior election campaigns, but began slowly as both parties recognize it remains top concern with voters.
+The negotiations started at an impasse, only adding to the frustration felt by the advocates behind three failed prior election campaigns, but began slowly as both parties recognize it remains top concern with voters.

 This story originally appeared in The Unaffiliated, the political newsletter from The Colorado Sun.
 Subscribe here to get exclusive Colorado political news and analysis first.